jodymgustafson/do-with-retry/readme.md

 ### The retry Function

 You can call `retry` with or without an error parameter.
-If you are using an `onFail` callback (see options below) and want to know what error happened you should pass it the error you catch.
+If you want to know what error caused the attempt to fail you should pass in the error you catch.

 ### Options